sapiet/webpush-example/README.md

 - Run the data fixtures to create a test user:

 `bin/console doctrine:fixtures:load -n`

-- Generate your VAPID keys and follow the instructions:

-`bin/console webpush:generate:keys`

 - Start the web server by running